userdyk-github/userdyk-github.github.io/_posts/PL03/PL03-Topic02/2019-08-13-PL03-Topic02-TensorFlow.md

   - Stochastic Gradient Descent
   - Newton’s Method
 - Constrained Optimization Problem

+---

+### ***A Few Important Topics in Machine Learning***

+- Dimensionality Reduction Methods
   - Principal Component Analysis
     - When Will PCA Be Useful in Data Reduction?
     - How Do You Know How Much Variance Is Retained by the Selected Principal Components?
   - Singular Value Decomposition
-  - Regularization
-  - Regularization Viewed as a Constraint Optimization Problem

----

-### ***A Few Important Topics in Machine Learning***

-- Dimensionality Reduction Methods
 - Regularization
 - Regularization Viewed as a Constraint Optimization Problem